raspberrypilearning/stamping-app/en/step_3.md

 ## Get a sprite moving
-First it's time to design your app interface.
-Your interface for the Stamping app includes the menu - graphics and button options as well as the design area where the user will create their design.
+First it's time to design your graphical user interface for the Stamping app.
+The interface will includes the menu - graphics and button options - as well as the design area where the user will create their design.

 --- task ---
-Think about how you How much space do you want for the menu?
+Think about how you want the interface to look.
+How much space do you want for the menu?
+What buttons do you want.
 Do you want to add graphics or colour to the area?

 --- no-print ---